jundalisay/superb/content/en/research/einstein/relativity/section-17.md

 Before my theory of Relativity, time played a different and more independent rôle to the space co-ordinates.
 This is why we usually treat time as an independent continuum*.

-> *Superphysics Note=  The time-coordinate was not important in the past because electromagnetism was not so important in the 18th century.
+> *Superphysics Note: The time-coordinate was not important in the past because electromagnetism was not so important in the 18th century.
 Even in daily life today, we rarely encounter motions that are faster than a jet or racecar as to bother about time-coordinates.
 Einstein is like a lobbyist for light that promotes the 4D spacetime over the 3D one

 Time is absolute in classical mechanics -- it is independent of the position and the condition of motion of the system of coordinates.
 This is expressed in the last equation of the Galileian transformation as `t' = t`.

 The 4D spacetime is natural to the theory of relativity which robs time of its independence.
-This is shown by the 4th equation of the Lorentz transformation=
+This is shown by the 4th equation of the Lorentz transformation:

 ``` elixir
 t' = (t - (v/c2) x) / √ 1-(v2/c2)